Julien-R44/adoscope/README.md

 **Currently only fake data are seeded**, and the application is currently not a package.
 It is a complete Adonis application but the whole thing will be exported in a package once the watchers are implemented.

 # Introduction
-Adoscope is an elegant debug assistant for the AdonisJS framework.
+Adoscope is basically a Laravel Telescope clone.
 Adoscope provides insight into the requests coming into your application, exceptions, log entries, database queries, mails, notifications, redis operations, and more.
-Adoscope makes a wonderful companion to your local Adonis development environment.
+Adoscope makes a wonderful companion to your Adonis development environment.

 ![](https://i.imgur.com/tfqgKQJ.png)